VR One Touch

 (I) Understanding the “One-Touch” (or “MODE”) buttons

-The MODE buttons not only recall ‘fixed factory defaults’ but can be used in a much more versatile style: pressing a MODE button resets some VR settings to ‘default values’ while other settings conserve their ‘actual values’.
+But this not true!
+They can be used in a much more versatile way: while pressing a MODE button resets some VR settings to ‘default’ other settings preserve their ‘current values’

-De facto VR MODE buttons are ‘a little bit’ comparable to Nord Electro “Live mode”
+VR MODE buttons are ‘a little bit’ comparable to (former) Nord Electro “Live mode”

-The table shows, which VR ‘settings’ (parameters) are reset to ‘factory defaults’ and which conserve the actual values:
+The table shows which VR ‘settings’ (parameters) are reset to ‘factory defaults’ and which preserve the current status:

 | MODE button | ||